 In Kubernetes, one can scale:

-• the Pods themselves vertically by raising and lowering resource requests using the Vertical Pod Autoscaler
+• the pods themselves vertically by raising and lowering resource requests using the Vertical Pod Autoscaler

-• the number of nodes by resizing the nodepool based on either node utilization or Pod deployment requirements using the Cluster Autoscaler
+• the number of nodes by resizing the nodepool based on either node utilization or pod deployment requirements using the cluster Autoscaler

 Prerequisites